 It’s all about your nose.
 All patients seeking rhinoplasty are interested in creating a nose that is in proportion to their face.
-Rhinoplasty is the most commonly requested cosmetic procedure by patients of African American descent.
+Ethnic rhinoplasty is the most commonly requested cosmetic procedure by patients of African American descent.
 While there is tremendous variability in every parameter of an African American nose, in general patients inquire about a nose job because they feel their nose is too wide, “too big,” or does not fit their face.

 Dr. Kulbersh has spent a great deal of time specifically focusing on the unique qualities and the cultural desires of his African American patients.
-Historically, rhinoplasty surgeons did the same surgical procedures on all types of nose jobs.
+Historically, enthic rhinoplasty surgeons did the same surgical procedures on all types of nose jobs.
 This resulted in unacceptable results for African American patients.
 You can trust you are in good hands with Dr. Kulbersh, as he is a nasal specialist who understands the distinctive aspects of the African American nose.

-Dr. Kulbersh completed a competitive fellowship in facial plastic surgery in Beverly Hills, where he preformed ethnic rhinoplasties on patients from around the world.
+Dr. Kulbersh completed a competitive fellowship in facial plastic surgery in Beverly Hills, where he performed ethnic rhinoplasties on patients from around the world.
 He recently authored a chapter in a prominent rhinoplasty medical journal, Rhinoplasty Archive, detailing the steps in an African American nose job.
-Dr. Kulbersh is now a rhinoplasty specialist in Charlotte.
+Dr. Kulbersh is now a ethnic rhinoplasty specialist in Charlotte.

 What are the Goals of African American Rhinoplasty?